-Provides assessment services for medical equipment and basic medical supplies for individuals with long-term needs (more than 6 months) due to a long-term disability, chronic or terminal illness.
+Provides clinical assessment services for basic medical equipment and supplies for individuals with long-term needs (more than 6 months) due to a long-term disability, chronic or terminal illness.

-Calgary Community Aids for Independent Living (CCAIL) can provide assessment for the following basic medical equipment and supplies, when required for long-term needs:
+Calgary Community Aids for Independent Living (CCAIL) provides clinical assessment for the following basic medical equipment and supplies, when required for long-term needs:

 - mobility and transfer aids (e.g. walkers, wheelchairs, bedrails, poles)

 - bathroom equipment (e.g. raised toilet seats, commodes, shower seats, wall bars)

 - incontinence supplies (e.g. briefs, pull-ups, liners, catheters)

 CCAIL does not provide funding for medical equipment and supplies.
 Individuals may be eligible for funding through the Government of Alberta, Alberta Aids to Daily Living (AADL) program.
 Visit their website for more information.

 You are eligible for a CCAIL assessment if:

 - Medical equipment and supplies are needed for a long-term disability or chronic illness (longer than 6 months) or a terminal illness.

 - You live within the Calgary city limits.